johnsonchmatc/madisoncollege_php_webdevelopment/syllabus.md

 * There is no make-up of tests or other scheduled, graded classroom activities.
 * It is the responsibility of the student to make up any missed work and/or pick up any missed materials.
 Missing a class is NOT an excuse for failure to hand in work due.
 * There is no extension of assignment due dates without prior notification of circumstance.
 All work that is to be graded must be accomplished by your own effort.

+**Extra Credit**
+If you find errors in the samples for lecture or any of my examples for a given class period by the end of it I will award you 5 extra credit points for each issue, if you can prove it by using the [course style guide](https://github.com/johnsonchmatc/php-style-guide).

 **Grades Posted in Blackboard:** All assignment grades are posted in Blackboard.
 Your instructor needs to manually grade the assignments.
 Sometimes this happens very quickly and sometimes it takes a week.
 When you've posted a quiz or lab answers, it will show up in the gradebook as a green box with a white ! in it.
 This means that your instructor has received your work, but has not graded it yet.
 Discussion boards show up in the gradebook as a green box with a white ! in it until your instructor has graded the assignment, then it will have a score in it.